CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ## How do I get started?

-The early access program starts with a kick-off call.
-Before the kick off call (or throughout early access) you can:
+The Early Adopter Program starts with a kick-off call.
+Before the kick off call (or throughout the program) you can:

 - Learn about BCDA
 - Review API documentation